 Climate change disproportionately affects people in low-and middle-income contexts who have done the least to contribute to it.
 Yet often these communities do not have the information they need to make informed decisions about how to mitigate or prepare for climate change.
 Machine learning holds great promise to advance efforts across a variety of sectors to understand, mitigate, and adapt to climate change.

-Lacuna Fund supports dataset creation, aggregation, and maintenance for the training and evaluation of machine learning models by and for local communities most affected by climate change in two tracks:
+Lacuna Fund supports dataset creation, aggregation, and maintenance for the training and evaluation of machine learning models by and for local communities most affected by climate change in three tracks:

 - Understanding climate harms to health and livelihoods